yabinmeng/pulsar_reusable_poc/README.md

 ## 1.1.
 What is this repository about?

-This repository is designed to make it easy to learn, use, and showcase Apache Pulsar as a powerful and **unified** messaging and streaming processing platform.
-There are three major components at the core of this repository:
+The `Reusable PoC framework` (or simply the framework) as presented in this GitHub repository is designed to make it easy to use and showcase Apache Pulsar as a powerful and **unified** messaging and streaming processing platform for common messaging and streaming processing use cases (aka, `PoC scenario`).
+There are three major components at the core of this framework:

-1. A list of highly reusable Apache Pulsar example *client applications* and *functions* that are written in different languages and APIs (see detailed doc [here]()).
-Examples of the following APIs are included in this repository:
+1. A repository of reusable example Apache Pulsar codes, *client applications* and *functions*, that are written in different languages and APIs.
-   * Native Pulsar client API (nativeapi)
-   * Starlight for JMS API (s4j)
-   * Native Kafka client API
-   * Native RabbitMQ client API

-2. A simple configuration based tool to launch a K8s cluster and an Apache Pulsar cluster.
-   * It also allows using Astra Streaming or any existing Apache Pulsar cluster as the running environment.

-3. A "scenario" based mechanism that allows you to run any typical messaging processing patterns by simply choosing desired example applications from the reusable application list.
+2. A simple configuration based (PoC) scenario building tool that allows you to build a reusable scenario that represents a typical messaging and streaming processing scenario.

-We'll go through each of these components with more details in the rest of the documents in this repository.
+3. A reusable (PoC) scenario repository for people who want to run the scenario directly without worrying about creating the underlying infrastructure and/or writing application codes.

+**NOTE**: It has to be pointed out though that this repository is `NOT` a Pulsar tutorial.
+It won't teach you neither Apache Pulsar basics nor messaging and streaming processing fundamentals.

 ## 1.2.
 Whom is this repository designed for?

-First, this repository is meant for people who want to learn how to write Apache Pulsar client applications and functions for various messaging and streaming processing use cases. **Note** that the "client applications" can be native to other messaging and streaming technologies such as JMS, Kafka, and RabbitMQ; but they all can connect to an Apache Pulsar cluster.
-This is exactly why Apache Pulsar is so powerful as a unified messaging and streaming platform.

-Second, this repository is meant for people who want to run a quick end-to-end demo of using Apache Pulsar to address certain messaging and streaming processing use cases; but don't want to go through all the details of how to properly prepare, install, and configure an Apache Pulsar cluster.
-This repository greatly simplifies the task of "cluster provisioning" via a simple configuration based, fully automated script.
+First and foremost, this framework is meant to `enable the enablers`.
+This framework provides a simple and ready-to-use tool to the streaming Data Architects and/or Solutions Architects and allow them to easily showcase the power of Apache Pulsar system without spending lengthy time on environment setup and code writing from the scratch.

+Secondly, this framework offers the capability of building a PoC demonstration scenario in a fast and simple configuration based approach.
+The built scenario follows the common format and workflow and will automatically become a part of a reusable scenario repository.
+This helps avoid the `reinvent the wheel` problem; and also makes possible of quick-iteration when needed.
+This will greatly expedite and enhance the customer interaction experience.

+Last but not the least, this framework maintains reusable Pulsar example codes.
+For end-users who have basic understanding of Apache Pulsar, this framework offers them a great way to enhance and expand their knowledge via concrete examples.

 ---